MyRichard12/com-xchange-64c4f/content/pages/index.md

     has_border: false
     background_color: none
   - type: cta_section
-    title: 'No more, One-Chance Payment'
+    title: No more One-Chance Payment
     content: Start achieving your goals today!
     actions:
       - label: Try for free